-Rotary have been a key part of the Challenge since its very inception.
-The Challenge would not exist without the ongoing support of nearly 2500 Rotary volunteers across Australia.
-In many regions around the country, local Rotary clubs take a lead role in organising the Challenge, and in more regions still they provide valuable support in collaborating with local businesses, schools, professional organisations and universities to support the Challenge financially and logistically
+Rotary have been a critical part of the Science and Engineering Challenge since its inception.
+The Challenge would not exist without the ongoing support of around 2,500 Rotary volunteers across Australia.
+In most regions, local Rotary clubs take the lead role in organising the Challenge events.
+They bring together local communities, businesses, schools, professional organisations and universities to support the Challenge financially and organisationally.

 The Science and Engineering Challenge began as an outreach program of the University of Newcastle to encourage students in its catchment area into studying the enabling sciences and maths subjects in senior high school.
 In 2005, the Challenge expanded to become a national program.The University of Newcastle continues to provide staff, resources and a large amount of baseline funding to the program, and has partnered with nearly 30 other universities in every state and territory across Australia to deliver Challenge events in their local regions.
 These partnerships variously include funding, event management, logistics and staffing from partner universities and allows them to bring the Challenge's proven techniques into their catchment areas.

 Engineers Australia are long running supporters of the Science and Engineering Challenge.
 The professional association are represented at a larger number of events across Australia.
 These include both retired and current engineers from the full spectrum of disciplines in engineering.

-The Inspiring Australia (IA) is an Australian Federal Government Strategy that aims to develop a more scientifically engaged public.
-The Science and Engineering Challenge is one of the many outreach programs that the strategy supports.
-The Challenge is proud to continue working closely with IA to deliver the goals of the strategy at both state and national level.
+Inspiring Australia (IA) is an Australian Federal Government Strategy that aims to develop a more scientifically engaged public.
+The Science and Engineering Challenge is one of the many outreach programs that are part of the strategy.
+The Challenge is proud to continue working closely with IA at both state and national level.

 The Electric Energy Society of Australia have been supporters of the Science and Engineering Challenge for many years.
-As well as a history of provide financial backing, they have supported the Challenge in its philosophy of "Create our future, make a difference"
+They also support the Challenge philosophy of "Create our future, make a difference"